MojtabaOnTheNet/online-rock-paper-scissors/README.md

 ### Redis Integration

-Redis will be used as temporary storage for:
+Redis is used as temporary storage for:

 - Active game rooms
 - Room codes